 This year, Harris decided to take a more strategic approach by moving from family involvement to family engagement.
 In fact, she employed Goal One of the Maryland Early Childhood Family Engagement Framework: Family Engagement initiatives should promote family well-being.
 The first step for Harris was to identify parents’ concerns and develop resources to address them.
-In order to help parents feel more comfortable about sharing, she used the recommended “Conversation Starters” that include asking families about their children’s daily bath or bedtime routines.
+To help parents feel more comfortable sharing, she used the recommended “Conversation Starters” to asking families about their children’s daily bath or bedtime routines.

 “One parent told me that her child refuses to go to bed until she does,” said Harris.

 As stated in the Toolkit, when a parent expresses concerns about their child’s bedtime behaviors, a mini-assessment of the bedtime routine can help identify areas of support.
 The next step for Harris was to plan a four-session workshop for parents.
-Hosted by the DRU Judy Center, the “Bedtime in a Box” hour-long series highlighted age-appropriate bedtimes, helpful tips on how to get children to bed and sleep through the night.
+Hosted by the DRU Judy Center, the “Bedtime in a Box,” hour-long series highlighted age-appropriate bedtimes and helpful tips on how to get children to bed and sleep through the night.

 “Our goal was to stress the importance of establishing a routine, which includes preparation and at least 10-12 hours of sleep every night,” said Harris.
 “One of my parents thought that was too much.”

-Through the workshop and “Bedtime Conversations,” Harris helped parents identify whether their children experienced sleep, routine or behavioral issues.
+Through the workshop and “Bedtime Conversations,” Harris helped parents identify whether their children experienced sleep, routine, or behavioral issues.
 The final step for Harris was to encourage parents to establish a routine they could consistently follow in the same order every night.
-She also distributed the “Bedtime in the Box” kits filled with a variety of sleepy time goodies and a routine log with stickers to track progress for additional support.
+For additional support, she also distributed the “Bedtime in the Box” kits filled with a variety of sleepy time goodies and a routine log with stickers to track progress.